Frederic Seebohm, Baron Seebohm: Career

 After leaving Cambridge, Seebohm joined the Barclays Bank, which had taken over the Hitchin Bank founded by his family.
 Seebohm served in the Royal Artillery, reaching the rank of lieutenant-colonel.
 He was mentioned in dispatches and was decorated with the Territorial Decoration.

 Having been local director of the bank's branch office in Luton and Birmingham, Seebohm became director of the main board after the war.
 In 1951, he was made a member of the bank's overseas board and in 1965 chairman of the renamed Barclays Bank International.
 He retired seven years later.

 In December 1965 Seebohm was appointed, by Douglas Houghton MP, to chair the Committee on Local Authority Personal Social Services.
 The Committee published its findings in the Seebohm Report in 1968.
 Amongst other things, the report recommended the establishment of a unified social service within each major local authority.

 Seebohm was also chairman of the Overseas Development Institute.

-Awards
+Awards and appointments

 Seebohm received a knighthood in 1970, and on 28 April 1972, he was created a life peer as Baron Seebohm, of Hertford in the County of Hertford.
 Between 1970 and 1971, he was High Sheriff of Hertfordshire, as his grandfather had been.
 He was further president of the National Institute for Social Work, of the Royal African Society and of the Age Concern.
 He was further chairman of the Joseph Rowntree Memorial Trust (now the Joseph Rowntree Foundation) for 15 years and one of the founders of the York Council of Voluntary Service.
-For the London School of Economics and the Haileybury and Imperial Service College, he was governor and chairman of 3i.
+He was a governor of the London School of Economics and Haileybury and Imperial Service College.
+He was for a time chairman of 3i.